188.8.131.52 Job Search - Setting Job Search Requirements - General

 Job seekers with full-time mutual obligation requirements undertaking paid work

 If a job seeker with full-time mutual obligation requirements is undertaking at least 70 hours of declared paid work (including self-employment) per fortnight, the number of job searches should be nil.
-Note the YA legislation though concerning 35 hours a week and paid work because these young people are ineligible for YA.
+However, those undertaking 35 hours per week of paid work are ineligible for YA.

 For any hours of employment to count towards reducing a job seeker's job search or other requirements, that employment must be legitimate and must be for an appropriate level of remuneration.
 This means that the hours worked must meet the remuneration test outlined in the sufficient work test (1.1.S.403).
 This is to ensure that a job seeker cannot avoid their job search or other requirements, without affecting their rate of payment, by declaring that they have worked for a number of hours for little pay.
 It is also to ensure they are not being exploited and taken advantage of by employers.